romanpauk/dingo/test/matrix/README.md

 filter rule is represented by at least one valid generated row, and each applicable feature / registration mode / container combination has at least one valid generated row.

+## Generated Sources

+Generated tests are split by:

+`feature x registration_mode x container`

+Each source file contains one valid slice of the matrix, for example `resolve_concrete_runtime_runtime_container.cpp`.
+The split keeps translation units tied to matrix meaning instead of arbitrary shard numbers, while limiting the amount of template-heavy container code compiled by one compiler process.